 The programme offers three professional streams of study, namely, Journalism, Advertising and Public Relations, and Creative and New Media.
 All students can acquire hands-on professional experience via practicum training and summer internship programmes.

 Our graduates are highly sought-after by employers including media, advertising, public relations, government, NGOs, education and business sectors.

 Communicates Your Ideas

-Now in his fourth year, Anson is more than happy to share his fruitful learning experience with everybody.
+Just graduated in 2019, Anson is more than happy to share his fruitful learning experience with everybody.
 He said, ‘I’ve gained a better understanding of the functions of media institutions and effect of varying socio-cultural phenomena in affecting a message perception in different communities through courses on the historical development of communication, and theories in forming a dominant ideology in a society.
 Studying the programme is more rewarding than I had imagined.’

 While learning theories is essential to university education, Prof. Francis Lee, Director of the School of Journalism and Communication, pointed out, ‘The programme places equal emphasis on developing students’ practical abilities by integrating the latest media trend, theoretical and practical knowledge into our course design.
 It prepares students for careers in various fields, including journalism, advertising, public relations, creative and new media, which meet the society’s manpower needs.’

 The programme offers three professional streams of study, namely, Advertising and Public Relations, Journalism, and Creative and New Media.
 The curriculum is flexible.
 Students can specialize in one professional stream or generalize their studies in various areas according to their interests.
 The programme also provides the Journalism and Communication-Business Administration double degree option.
 Anson is the one who pursued this option and graduated with two degrees.